Hanley: Public transport

 In 2013, a new bus station opened in Hanley.
 This replaced the former bus station, on Lichfield Street.
 The new bus station was the first stage in the regeneration project which will see the previous bus station demolished, and replaced with a new centre consisting of shops, restaurants and a cinema.
-The new bus station is smaller than its predecessor, and has seen various routes in and out of the city changed to accommodate its location.
+The new bus station is bigger than its predecessor, and has seen various routes in and out of the city changed to accommodate its location.
 The bus station features a sheltered waiting area, Spar shop, cafe and toilets, is covered by CCTV, and has digital timetables showing information on travel times for the day, as well as Now/Next above the entrance to each bay.
 Access to the station is controlled by automatic doors, at both the pedestrian entrance and coach bays.

 The new bus station links Hanley with towns in North Staffordshire, as well as Buxton, Crewe, Shrewsbury, and Stafford.
 Most services are run by First Potteries, though there are a number of smaller independent operators, such as D&G Bus, and Arriva Midlands.
 In addition, National Express Coaches connect Hanley with destinations including London, Birmingham, Liverpool and Manchester, with additional seasonal services to holiday destinations.
 As part of the redevelopment of the town and wider city, a new bus interchange was opened on John Street in March 2013, allowing the current station to be demolished to make room for further redevelopment of the town.

 Hanley no longer has a railway station but there was once one located on Trinity Street, on the Potteries Loop Line, which was opened by the North Staffordshire Railway for passengers on 13 July 1864.
 The station survived for 100 years – it was closed in 1964, as part of the Beeching Axe, and the land is now a car park.
-The nearest railway station is Stoke-on-Trent.
+The nearest railway station is in Stoke-on-Trent, 1.6 mi south-southwest of Hanley bus station.

 Hanley is connected to the waterways network; it meets the Trent and Mersey Canal at Festival Park, it is also connected to the east of the country via the Cauldon Canal.

 Cultural sites

-Hanley has several cultural facilities such as the Potteries Museum & Art Gallery (a large ceramics collection, and restored Spitfire), the Victoria Hall, the Regent Theatre, BBC Radio Stoke's Open Centre and studios, while Piccadilly hosts the annual Sanity Fair and French Market events.
-Hanley is also the location of Stoke Pride, an annual pride event for LGBT people of the city.
+Hanley has several cultural facilities such as the Potteries Museum & Art Gallery (a large ceramics collection, and restored Spitfire), the Victoria Hall, the Regent Theatre, BBC Radio Stoke's studios are based in the town.